juan-medina/blog/_posts/2019-12-09-postgresql-k8s.md

 movies-db-cluster-1   1/1     Running   0          6m15s   replica
 {% endhighlight %}

-As we could see our database has a mater and a replica running.
+As we could see our database has a master and a replica running.

 **Accessing our database**